LACMIP/emu/docs/_documentation/edcollection.md

 Before cataloging any specimens into the ED collection, verify with the curator or collections manager that this is an appropriate step to take.
 Specimens with research potential should not be cataloged into the ED collection.

-Some specimens

 ## 1. Load defaults
 Begin by creating a new record and loading prepopulated default values.
 In the new record, navigate to: _Edit > Default Values > Change_ and select "IP ED Collection".
 Doing so will pre-populate the record so that several critical values are automatically filled out.
 These values include:

   Tab | _Field_ | Value
   --- | --- | ---
    Invert.
-Paleo. | _Locality_ | LACMIP 500000
+Paleo. | _Locality_ | LACMIP 500,000
    Invert.
 Paleo. | _Disposition_ | in collection
    Invert.
 Paleo. | _Collection_ | ED
    Invert.
 Paleo. | _Project_ | Outreach
    Invert.
 Paleo. | _Lot Remarks_ | ED LOC:
    Security | _Publish on Internet_ | No

-{% include figure image_path="/assets/images/edcollection_defaults1.png" alt="screenshot of the invert paleo tab in the catalogue module" caption="Default values for specimens with no data to be cataloged into the ED collection." %}
+{% include figure image_path="/assets/images/edcollection_defaults1.png" alt="Default values for the LACMIP ED collection" caption="Default Invert.
+Paleo. tab values for LACMIP specimens to be cataloged into the ED collection and attached to LACMIP loc.
+500,000." %}

+{% include figure image_path="/assets/images/edcollection_defaults2.png" alt="Default values for the LACMIP ED collection" caption="Default Security tab values for LACMIP specimens to be cataloged into the ED collection and attached to LACMIP loc.
+500,000." %}

 ## 2. Catalog specimen